BridgesLab/CushingAcromegalyStudy/mgi-analysis/Obesity Stress/obesity-stress-data-entry.md

 # Purpose

 To test the effect modification of obesity on the stress-diabetes relationships.
 This script collects the the raw data files, processes and merges them.
-This script can be found in /nfs/turbo/precision-health/DataDirect/HUM00219435 - Obesity as a modifier of chronic psy/2023-03-14/2150 - Obesity and Stress - Cohort - DeID - 2023-03-14 and was most recently run on Tue Apr 16 10:09:12 2024.
+This script can be found in /nfs/turbo/precision-health/DataDirect/HUM00219435 - Obesity as a modifier of chronic psy/2023-03-14/2150 - Obesity and Stress - Cohort - DeID - 2023-03-14 and was most recently run on Fri Apr 19 08:03:37 2024.

 # Data Descriptions